SummaryRead the full fact sheet

 - The variable nature of this hearing disorder means that some treatments work in some cases and not others.

-Auditory neuropathy is a rare type of hearing loss.
-It is caused by disruption of the nerve impulses travelling from the inner ear to the brain, although what causes this is unknown, and there is no cure.
+Auditory neuropathy is a rare type of .
+It is caused by disruption of the nerve impulses travelling from the inner to the , although what causes this is unknown, and there is no cure.
 Both ears are usually affected, and the hearing loss ranges from mild to severe.
 Auditory neuropathy is sometimes referred to as a form of neural or nerve deafness.

 In some cases, the affected person can hear, but has difficulty understanding spoken words, particularly in noisy environments.
 Hearing and understanding speech may be improved by the use of hearing aids or cochlear implants.